 Neither Alinta nor AGL sell electricity to Western Australian residents due to state government regulation.
 They do, however, sell natural gas.

-Alinta Energy natural gas customers receive the Fair Go 25 – a no lock-in contract with a 25% discount off gas usage charges.
+Alinta Energy natural gas customers receive the Fair Go 35 – a no lock-in contract with a 35% discount off gas usage charges for 12 months.
 In 2017, AGL entered the WA Gas market with three deals – the Set and Forget, Savers and AGL Fixed Rate.
 The Set and Forget and Savers operate similarly to other states, providing a direct debit or pay on time discount off usage charges respectively.
 The Fixed Rate deal freezes your gas rates for two years, protecting you from the rising costs of natural gas.

-Alinta Energy is often the cheaper of the two retailers Victoria and NSW, according to our calculations.
-However, AGL is typically at its most competitive in South Australia and Queensland.
+AGL is often the cheaper of the two retailers in SA and NSW, according to our calculations.
+However, Alinta is typically at its most competitive in Victoria and Queensland.
 Once again, we should stress that the prices used in this comparison are only indicative and you should use our price comparison tool to receive prices that more accurately reflect your circumstance.

 When comparing electricity companies, it is also worth considering factors other than price.
 For example, AGL customers can collect flybuys points and receive access to AGL’s Rewards Programs.
 Meanwhile, Alinta Energy has been recognised for its outstanding customer service, winning Canstar Blue’s latest award for most satisfied customers in Queensland, while also performing well in other states.